jobarber/knowledge-base-chatter/README.md

 # Knowledge Retrieval Framework using T5 and Bert

-This github has all the pieces for creating a knowledge retrieval and dialog system using a free text corpus.
+This knowledge retrieval system was created by Justin Barber, Russell Chen, and Ritu Singhal.
+This repo has all the pieces for creating a knowledge retrieval and dialog system using a free text corpus.

 ## Pipeline
   ![Pipeline](Pipeline.png)